 As of 2016, the extant leopard range in Guinea was estimated to be equivalent to 28700 km2, with only 3% (891 km2) within a protected area.
 The new Moyen-Bafing National Park covers 6767 km2 of the extant range with the Foutah-Djallon area of Guinea, representing a dramatic increase in leopard range benefitting from protected status, from 3% to 26.7%.

-With the support of @SpeciesSavers, co-funded by @europeaid, we monitor wild felid populations, particularly leopards, and identify habitat corridors, while working with communities in promoting reforestation and sustainable natural resource management.
+With the support of @SpeciesSavers, co-funded by @europeaid, we monitor not only the chimpanzee as flagship species of the region, but also wild felid populations, particularly leopards, and identify habitat corridors, while working with communities in promoting reforestation and sustainable natural resource management.

 WCF Liberia update